-The Company has significant cash balances at financial institutions which throughout the year regularly exceed the federally insured limit of \$250,000.
+The Company has significant cash balances at financial institutions which throughout the year regularly exceed the federally insured limit of \$250,000 by the Federal Deposit Insurance Corporation.
 Any loss incurred or a lack of access to such funds could have a significant adverse impact on the Company's financial condition, results of operations, and cash flows.